 Competition has drastically affected our world.
 Competition will be around us no matter what we do.
-In the past, present, and future it has had an effect on our activities and how we rely on each other.
+In the past, present, and future, it has had an effect on our activities and how we rely on each other.
 Whether competition relates to sports, betting, business, or any other aspect, it affects our daily lives.
 Competition is the pinnacle of what makes us what we are.
 Is all this competition good for businesses?
 Is it applicable to say that competition, although good for consumers, also has its negative aspects as well?
 There are many struggles that businesses face due to competition within business, and it has a negative effect on many people.
 Business competition can drastically harm small businesses through various labor costs, production, and price factors.

 The Small Business Struggle

 Another struggle that businesses face is competition during economic downturns.
 When an economy plummets, many small businesses pop up from people who decide to become self-employed instead of unemployed.
-Economic downturns cause a rise in self-employment and create a struggle of people to try to make money.
+Economic downturns cause a rise in self-employment and create a struggle for people to try to make money.
 Another aspect of adverse economies is that these new businesses often try to scrounge for whatever money they can and will charge a cheap price for potentially poor work, services, or goods.
 This makes it hard on small businesses in general because of all the additional businesses stealing potential profits and reducing a particular company’s revenue.
-In addition, people have less to spend which makes people stingier with their money.
+In addition, people have less to spend, which makes people stingier with their money.
 Consequentially, this also affects a business’s revenue stream.
 With all the competition springing up, businesses have to, at times, lower their prices just to strike a profit.
-Economic downturns can be one of the worst scenarios for small businesses who now have to work harder to break even.
+Economic downturns can be one of the worst scenarios for small businesses that now have to work harder to break even.